 As with any running shoe brand, they have a solid line up of different models based on your goals and preferences.
 The brand is also committed to improving styles, rather than always adding new.

-As you might notice, they look similar…but so do all shoe brands.
+As you might notice, they look similar across all models…but so do all shoe brands.
 The differences are visible in the double cushion on the outsole of the Cloudstratus and in the way the technology is used for each shoe.

 Overall Best On Running Shoe: Cloudmonster